yangjl/farmeR/README.md

 # farmeR

-This is an R packages to generate pipelines for maize Genomic and Genetic analysis.
+This is an R packages to generate genomic and bioinformatic pipelines and submit jobs on HPC system running slurm.

 ## Install